-Vice President, CPUC Regulatory Relations | Pacific Gas and Electric Company
+Vice President, Regulatory and External Affairs | Pacific Gas and Electric Company

-Robert S. Kenney is VP, Regulatory Affairs.
-In this role, he is responsible for executive management of all aspects of PG&E's interactions with the California Public Utilities Commission (CPUC), the Federal Energy Regulatory Commission (FERC), and the California Energy Commission (CEC), including all regulatory filings and proceedings, ensuring compliance with regulatory mandates, and facilitating positive regulatory outcomes.
+Kenney is also responsible for executive management and strategic guidance of all aspects of PG&E's interactions with the California Public Utilities Commission (CPUC), the Federal Energy Regulatory Commission (FERC), the California Energy Commission (CEC), and other state agencies, including all regulatory filings and proceedings, ensuring compliance with regulatory mandates, and facilitating positive regulatory outcomes.

 Kenney leads teams of professionals responsible for developing and implementing regulatory and legislative strategy, and strategic engagement with external stakeholders, supporting the implementation of PG&E's business objectives.

 Kenney joined PG&E in 2015 as Vice President of Regulatory Relations.

 Kenney has over thirty years of experience developing, analyzing and implementing public policy at the local and state levels and twenty years of experience litigating complex cases in federal and state courts and administrative tribunals.